 The epidemic of Opioid Overdose in the U.S.

-Before we dive into this problem and the consequences I would like to tell you a bit about the history of opium.
+Before we dive into this problem and the consequences, I would like to tell you a bit about the history of opium.

 The story of the Papaver throughout history

-Opium, also called poppy tears is the dried latex obtained from the Papaver.
+Opium, also called poppy tears, is the dried latex obtained from the Papaver.
 There is archeological evidence that humans used these seeds for food, anesthetics, and rituals.
 The finds are from the Mediterranean region and date back to 5000 BCE.

-Evidence of the use of the poppy seed was found In a burial site in the Cueva de los Murcielagos, (Bat Cave) in Spain.
+They found evidence of the use of the poppy seed In a burial site in the Cueva de Los Murcielagos (Bat Cave) in Spain.
 The Greek and many more cultures (the Sumerian, Assyrian, Egyptian, Indian, Minoan, Roman, Persian, and Arab Empires) used it regularly.

 The Emperor Yongzheng

 The first recorded edict against opium-smoking was issued in 1720 by the emperor Yongzheng.
-This emperor seems to have been quite despotic but his reign was very efficient.
-He reigned from 1723 to 1735 and this period was peaceful and prosperous.
+This emperor seems to have been quite despotic, but his reign was very efficient.
+He reigned from 1723 to 1735, and this period was peaceful and prosperous.
 He cracked down on corruption and reformed the financial administration.

 What happens to a camel on drugs

 Charles Masson (alias of James Lewis) was born in 1800.
 He was the first European to appreciate the archeological heritage of Afghanistan.
 In one of the stories of his travels, he tells about his conductor eating opium.
 This man would also give opium to his camel who for a while would run quite wild and not always on the path.